ukparliament/weeknotes.data-search/2/index.md

 Ben went along to a cloud migration meeting and stayed long enough to establish his presence was not required.

-Nia and Ben went back through the "Data 101" presentation - our attempt to explain our work to internal stakeholders.
+Dia and Ben went back through the "Data 101" presentation - our attempt to explain our work to internal stakeholders.

 Matthieu continued investigations into cloud service billing.